MattDietz/babymailgun/README.rst

     mailgun_cli send bob@mailgun.com --body ../body.txt -t matt@mailgun.com -c emily@mailgun.com --bcc frank@mailgun.com -s "Dinner plans"

+If your email sends successfully through (watch the docker logs and try out the CLI) then you can open up your local Mailhog instance in your browser to see it.
+Simply go to http://127.0.0.1:8025 in your browser to check it out.

 ==============================
 Setting up to run Python Tests
 ==============================